 Buy poinsettias or other flowering indoor plants for decor and table enhancements during the festive season.
 They will beautify your home and give you loads of pleasure long after the guests have gone.

 If you’re opting for a real live Christmas tree, why not try one of our indigenous Yellowwoods?
 It will add a ‘feel good’, organic touch to your festivities and a bonus is that you can plant it in your garden or a container to reuse next year.
-Additionally we have a wide range of artificial Christmas trees in various sizes and colours if you want something that you can reuse each year – plus a few are on an exclusive loyalty cashback promotion until the 17th of December!
+Additionally we have a wide range of artificial Christmas trees in various sizes and colours if you want something that you can re-use each year.

 Give a living gift that will last long after the silly season is over… consider pots or baskets planted up with cheerful colour, a trendy indoor plant or orchid in an attractive potholder, a rose bush for someone special, a window box filled with favourite herbs, a bonsai or a berry bush or a range of fashionable succulents.
 The possibilities are endless when it comes to living gifts!